SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Xiaomi_Cube_Controller_MQTT_Triggered.md

       entity: light.livingroomlight
 ```

-#### NOTICE...

-It has been found that some set-ups use ```trigger.payload_json.action_angle``` here and others only accept ```trigger.payload_json.angle``` here.
-I have not been able to determine which attributes are available in which version of firmware and/or configurations, so it is up to you to determine the one you need here.
-Look in the Device listing for this cube and determine which version of angle is one of the listed sensors.
-That would be the one to use here.

 You can also do this buy going full gui and picking the matching template out of the below section and filling it in similar to this:

 ![Full GUI Example](https://github.com/SirGoodenough/HA_Blueprints/blob/master/images/full_GUI_Example.png?raw=true "Full GUI Example")

 These are the standalone scripts that are 'called' from the Script calling yaml shown above.
 If you don't need all of these only install the ones you will use.

 This is a [homeassistant.toggle action](https://www.home-assistant.io/integrations/homeassistant#service-homeassistanttoggle), so it can toggle anything that that service can handle.
 Changing it to homeassistant.turn_on or homeassistant.turn_off would change the behavior slightly if this fits your needs better.
-Using this integration, you can control lights, switches, locks, and lots of different things.

 ```yaml
 script: